 The American Cancer Society recommends women with average breast cancer risk have an annual mammogram starting at 45; while the U.S. Preventive Services Task Force advises they can wait until 50 and have the test every other year.

 What’s it really like to go through it?

 TODAY's series "What It's Like" looks at common medical procedures through the eyes of a patient.

 So Daley, who is a stay-at-home mom in Chicago, has been vigilant about having the test regularly, she told TODAY.
-Her most recent mammogram took place last month at Northwestern Memorial Hospital.
+She gets the screening at Northwestern Memorial Hospital.